ROOTBABU/rootbabu.github.io/docs/assets/markdown/basics/data-locations.md

 **Important Points:**
 - Data location for all state variables is `storage`.
 We can not specify data location annotation with state variable.
-- We can not specifiy data location annotation with value type variable.
+- We can not specify data location annotation with value type variable.
 Data location annotation can only be specified for `array`, `struct` or `mapping` types only inside the function or local variables and arguments.
 Must be require in function.

 ## Value types data location
 ```sol